Sahuta/revtex-markdown-paper/README.md

 # revtex-markdown-paper

+This is minor fixed fork from `basnijholt/revtex-markdown-paper`, just to use filter `--pandoc-citeproc`

 REVTeX paper in markdown using LaTeX.

 The paper (`paper.md`) is written in [Markdown](https://daringfireball.net/projects/markdown/) and then translated to LaTeX using [pandoc](http://pandoc.org/) and the `revtex.template`.